freeCodeCamp/camper-gitter-bot/README.md

 `http://localhost:7891/login/callback`

 The next page should show you various API keys/secrets.
-Use those to replace the demobot default options in your `dot.env`.
+Use those to replace the demobot default options in your `.env`.

 ### Configure your bot
 Now it is time to set up your bot w/ the app.